mladenadamovic/fjorm/README.md

 }
 }}}

-==Rule no1: no submappings - database objects cannot be contained explicitly==
+##Rule no1: no submappings - database objects cannot be contained explicitly

 m:1 and m:n mappings inside Java Objects are evil and root of many performance problems in existing ORMs for Java. *We don't want to support it.*

-==Rule no2: each field from the database shall be public in Java==
+##Rule no2: each field from the database shall be public in Java

 Do you really think that `int getVote()` and `void setVote(int vote)` actually is beneficial?
 If you change the vote 'imageVote.vote = 1;' you know that the field changed, there is side effect.
 Getters and setters are frequently just overheard unless you work with special cases.
 We want you to declare fields as public rather than use getters and setters!
 It produces clearer code without side effects in normal cases.

-==Rule no3: field name from the database has to be the same in Java==
+##Rule no3: field name from the database has to be the same in Java

 fjorm requires you to use the same field name in the database as in java. *This is done to prevent confusion*.
 You shall name fields clear in the database and then fjorm will use that clear name as well.
 Less confusion.
 If the database field do not have clear name, rename it, if possible.
 Otherwise, cope with your database naming decision.

-#summary What you have to know to creating mappings
+#What you have to know to creating mappings

-=Mappings=

 fjorm do not support automatic generation of mappings.
 Why?
 Because we didn't need it.
 Creating manually Class objects from 'create table' statement usually requires around 1 minute manually and for application with less than 60 tables it is possible to do it in 1 hour.
 If doing automatic creation, you'd have to set it up and to check if it is done correctly.
 It might take you approximately same amount of time.
 That's why with fjorm you have to do it manually.